kailash-manasarovar/statement/docs/timeline/2022/march.md

 - He's beautiful, really lovely looking.
 - Paqui Fornet takes us - and no others - up to her room to discuss the audition in more detail.
 - She barely grunts at me and spends all of her energy dealing with the Romanian family.
+- I leave them with her and go home.

 ## Upstairs neighbor at Carrer Furs